Screening Modalities

 • Modeling suggests fewer life-years gained alone than when combined with FIT or in comparison to other strategies

-• Potential harms from colonoscopy to follow up abnormal results
+• Potential harms from colonoscopy to follow-up abnormal results

 • Test availability has declined in the US but may be available in some communities where colonoscopy is less available

-Flexible Sigmoidoscopy with FIT
+Flexible Sigmoidoscopy With FIT

 • RCTs have shown a reduction in CRC mortality